gitaficionado/Drupal_Illumatek/README.md

 This screen capture showcases the Dealerships section of the Illumatek site, which is crucial for their business-to-business network.
 It demonstrates my expertise in managing large datasets of location-specific information and presenting it clearly using Drupal's custom Views and data architecture.

 <img width="500" height="1183" alt="Image" src="https://github.com/user-attachments/assets/d8a844e4-419e-4a27-b903-cc14da403195" />

+This screen capture displays the Contact Us page, demonstrating my ability to implement secure and functional Drupal webforms for user communication.
+It also showcases effective Block management to clearly present essential corporate contact information alongside the input form.